juzza1/tiq/docs/readme.txt

 1 About
 -------

-TIQ is a tool which converts most image types into TTD-compatible 256-colour images.
+TIQ is a tool which converts most image types into TTD-compatible 8-bit paletted images.
 Output works for any image type which supports palettes.
-For NewGRF usage, PCX or PNG is the obvious choice.
 If STDOUT is chosen for output, the format will be PNG.
 More info about file formats: http://pillow.readthedocs.org/en/latest/handbook/image-file-formats.html